-You might want to invest in joining my community, Irresistible Entrepreneurs Academy.
+You might want to invest in joining my 10-week, Radical Revenue Accelerator.

-We focus on using the power of social media and other online tools like content marketing, sales funnels, and automations so that technology and the internet do 50-80% of the work for you!
+We spend 10-weeks together LIVE on Zoom (this is NOT a self-guided course) and we focus on using the power of social media and other online tools like content marketing, sales funnels, and automations so that technology and the internet do 50-80% of the work for you!

 Back to when it's the right time to quit your job.